 Please do not hesitate to contact me, if you would like a copy of any working paper.

-Santiago Olivella and Kelsey Shoub.
+Olivella, Santiago and Kelsey Shoub.
 "Machine Learning in Political Science: Supervised Learning Models."
-Chapter submission to The Handbook of Research Methods in Political Science and International Relations ed. by Robert J. Franzese, Jr & Lugi Curini in Sage's handbook series.
-Revised chapter submitted May 2019.
+Chapter in The Handbook of Research Methods in Political Science and International Relations. ed.
+Robert J Franzese Jr. & Luigi Curini in Sage's handbook series.